Toggle: English / Spanish

 Listening to the heart with a stethoscope may reveal a murmur or other abnormal sounds.
 There may be signs of fluid collection in the abdomen.

-An ECG or echocardiogram may show enlargement of the right side of the heart.
-Doppler echocardiography or right-sided cardiac catheterization may be used to measure blood pressure inside the heart and lungs.
+or may show enlargement of the right side of the heart.
+Doppler echocardiography or right-sided may be used to measure blood pressure inside the heart and lungs.

 Other tests, such as CT scan or MRI of the chest (heart), may reveal enlargement of the right side of the heart and other changes.